andrew-d/regex-rustgo/README.md

 	hood.
 Note that this is still a bit of a work-in-progress 😃
 - I've switched from using `go tool` in the Makefile to generating `.syso` files, which Go will properly include when running `go build`.
+- For the general `Regex` type, we allocate new thread stacks with `mmap` and swap to these before calling our Rust code.
+This lets us use arbitrarily-large stacks for Rust without needing to worry about Go's split stacks, and intelligently pools the stacks that are in-use.
+As a slight bonus, using our own stacks also lets us mark the assembly function as `NOSPLIT`, which removes the prelude that checks for stack sizes, saving us a couple instructions :-)
+- I've also added a `STRegex` type, which preallocates a single stack for use by the object; this is faster, since we avoid having to pay the overhead of `sync.Pool`, but means that each regex involves allocating a full stack's worth of memory (currently, stacks are 3MiB).
+This also means that the `STRegex` cannot be used concurrently, since every single method on the object reuses the same stack.

 [rustgo]: https://blog.filippo.io/rustgo/
 [dal]: https://github.com/FiloSottile/ed25519-dalek-rustgo/